 College Office of Graduate Affairs (COGA)

 The College Office of Graduate Affairs (COGA) oversees graduate affairs and administers University policy for programs within the College of Liberal Arts and Sciences.
 The COGA website contains comprehensive information on requirements and processes pertaining to graduate education at KU.
-Most common questions can be answered with the information provided there, including questions regarding enrollment changes or forms, University policies regarding exams and committee requirements, and University graduation requirements.
+Most common questions can be answered with the information provided there, including questions regarding enrollment changes, University policies regarding exams and committee requirements, and University graduation requirements.
 The College of Liberal Arts & Sciences' Master’s Hooding Ceremony is coordinated by COGA.